sedouard/eventful-node/README.md

 =============
 ![BuildStatus](https://travis-ci.org/sedouard/eventful-node.svg?branch=master)

-A simple client library for the Eventful API for event searching. (http://api.eventful.com)
+A simple client library for the Eventful API for event searching. (http://api.eventful.com).
+This library is a very limited subset of the Eventful API and does not include any authenitcation-required APIs.

 # Getting Started